voteflux/flux/constitution.md

 * To provide every Australian voter with real democratic potential
 * To use elected parliamentarians as a gateway for members to directly influence parliament within Australian law, using an internal voting system
-* To provide the framework and means for minor parties to participate in a productive coalition
+* To provide the framework and means for minor parties to participate productivley without winning a seat
 * To facilitate a culture of criticism through empowering specialists and passionate voters
 * To stimulate the creation of new policy options